 If you enter the page link in the Google search field you won't get the exact meta title and meta description that you specified for that page, the same happens if you search your page based on different keywords, Google will show you different title and description in the SERP that could include only part of meta title and meta description that you specified.
 Definitely there is not total control over this and how Google builds its SERPs.

-More interesting informations about meta tags interpretation by search engines can be found here:
+More interesting informations about how to write good meta tags for a correct interpretation by search engines can be found here: